rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The ECB is directly responsible for maintaining the price stability of the euro, and any digital euro variant will have to be a part of that [@ReportDigitalEuro].
-Because of this the centralised nature of the EuroToken gateways can act as the point of control for the ECB to enforce monetary policy, to stabilize the currency and our economy.
+Because of this the centralised nature of the EuroToken validators can act as the point of control for the ECB to enforce monetary policy, to stabilize the currency and our economy.

 ## Interoperability